 The rich flavoring comes from using a spicy Portuguese Chouriço and crushed red pepper.
 Portuguese Chouriço is completely different than linguica.
 Chouriço is made with pork that is left somewhat chunky as well it is spicy.
-Linguica is also made with pork but the meat is ground of more and it tends to be smoked.
+Linguica is also made with pork but the meat is more ground and it tends to be smoked.
 This is a brand we buy when we can find it, it is called Mellos.
 If you cannot find true Portuguese Chouriço then feel free to use linguica, the flavor will be slightly different but it will give be good.

-1/2 large Portuguese Chouriço, cut into small circles then cut in half
+- 1/2 large Portuguese Chouriço, cut into small circles then cut in half

-1/2 cup yellow onion, finely diced
+- 1/2 cup yellow onion, finely diced

-2 garlic cloves, finely minced
+- 2 garlic cloves, finely minced

-2 tablespoons crushed red pepper
+- 2 tablespoons crushed red pepper

-2 cups of fresh fava beans, about 2 1/4 pounds
+- 2 cups of fresh fava beans, about 2 1/4 pounds

-1/2 cup of vinho verde wine or water
+- 1/2 cup of vinho verde wine or water

-3 eggs, optional
+- 3 eggs, optional

-1/4 cup italian parsley, finely minced
+- 1/4 cup Italian parsley, finely minced

-In a large and deep frying pan over medium heat cook the Chouriço for 2 minutes.
+- In a large and deep frying pan over medium heat cook the Chouriço for 2 minutes.
 Add the onion, stir and cook for 3 minutes.

-Stir in the garlic, crushed red pepper and the fava beans into the onion mixture.
+- Stir in the garlic, crushed red pepper, and the fava beans into the onion mixture.
 Pour in the wine, stir and lower the heat to a low simmer.
 Cook until the fava beans are tender; about 10 minutes.
 Stir often.